Your Metabolic Health & Immune Strength Aren't Just Linked — They're Intertwined

 National data reveal how widespread this problem is: Only 12% of American adults are metabolically healthy.
 That's the subgroup to be in.
 Research demonstrates that this minority is more likely to be young, female, educated, never-smokers, and physically active.

 They also tend to have a lower body mass index (BMI).
 But don't judge a book by its cover.
 A BMI in the normal/healthy weight range (18.5 to 24.9) is no guarantee of metabolic health.
-As it turns out, 20% of lean individuals are metabolically unhealthy too.
+As it turns out, 20% of lean individuals1 are metabolically unhealthy too.

-Nonetheless, national stats reveal a sobering reality: The overwhelming majority (over 70%) of U.S. adults are now overweight or obese.
+Nonetheless, national stats2 reveal a sobering reality: The overwhelming majority (over 70%) of U.S. adults are now overweight or obese.
 Furthermore, 14 to 20% of our children are obese, setting them up for a future of chronic disease and reduced quality of life.
 These statistics represent overall averages.
 If we look closer, we see that the metabolic health burden is worse in BIPOC communities.

-With the poor metabolic state of America, it's no wonder that seven of the top 10 causes of death in the U.S. have metabolic health underpinnings: heart disease, cancer, stroke, Alzheimer's disease, diabetes, flu/pneumonia, and kidney disease.
+With the poor metabolic state of America, it's no wonder that seven of the top 10 causes of death6 in the U.S. have metabolic health underpinnings: heart disease, cancer, stroke, Alzheimer's disease, diabetes, flu/pneumonia, and kidney disease.

 And in 2020, a new leading cause of death unexpectedly shook our world, taking over 350,000 lives in the U.S. alone.
 I'm referring, of course, to the novel coronavirus.